Social forestry in India: Farm forestry

 In Farm forestry or agroforestry, trees are grown on farmland for commercial and non-commercial purposes.
 Farmers are encouraged to plant trees on their own farmland to meet their domestic needs.
 A tradition of growing trees on farmland already existed in many areas, and was the main thrust of most of India's social forestry projects.
 In addition to providing fuelwood, farmers often grow trees to provide shade for agricultural crops, as wind shelters, for soil conservation or to recover wasteland.

 The pulp and paper industry is a major demand driver for certain species of tree such as Eucalyptus, Babul Acacia catechu, Subabul (Leucaena leucocephala) and Casuarina equisetifolia.
-As a rough estimate, the total demand for pulpwood is approximately 10 million ADMT (wood having 10% moisture).
+As a rough estimate, the total demand for pulpwood is approximately 10 million air-dried metric ton (ADMT; wood having 10% moisture).
 The Indian Paper Manufacturer's Association is an umbrella organization that coordinates and drives plantation efforts by member organizations in India to supply its industrial requirements.

 Community forestry

-The government provides seedlings and fertilizer to the community, which is then responsible for nurturing and protecting the plants on community land.
+In community forestry, the government provides seedlings and fertilizer to the community, which is then responsible for nurturing and protecting the plants on community land.
 This provides for the community rather than individuals.
 Fast-growing Eucalyptus has been planted on a large scale.
 Some communities manage these plantations sensibly and in a sustainable manner for continual benefit, while others sell the mature timber for a one-time capital divestment.